lamhq/tech-notes/pages/devops/aws/migration/dms.md

 You have the option to perform a one-time migration or continuously replicate ongoing changes.

-You can use the Schema Conversion Tool (SCT) to translate database schemas into new platforms (different database engines).
+You can use the Schema Conversion Tool to translate database schemas into new platforms.

 You can easily migrate between source and target endpoints with the same or different engine types.